RetroGamer74/SuperLanPlay_MacOSX/README.md

 Installation Instructions.
 ==========================

-Download SuperLanPlay.app.zip from this repository.
+Download SuperLanPlay.app.zip from this repository and extract it.

 Drag it to your Desktop for example or Application Folder, as you want.

-Do not extrac it even it is a zip.
-It just works as it is.

 Open a Window Terminal and run this command before starting the SuperLanPlay for first time: